adgt/pyQuirk/README.md

     $ cd pyQuirk
     $ pip install -e .

-If you are working in Jupyter notebookes, then run the following commands:
+If you are working in Jupyter notebooks, then run the following commands:

     $ jupyter nbextension install --py --symlink --sys-prefix pyQuirk
     $ jupyter nbextension enable --py --sys-prefix pyQuirk

 If you are working in JupyterLab, then run the following command:

     $ jupyter labextension install js

 ### Example